Eroica-cpp/uwhpsc/notes/homework5.rst

      threads in the default manner.
 Think about why this is so and make sure you understand what's going on.

+   Make the changes for the next two parts also in your `quadrature3.f90` version.

 #.
 Because of the load-balancing issue just mentioned, it is useful to
     include another clause in the `omp parallel do` loop directive in error table::